signag/Hybrid-Car-Consumption-Monitor/docs/createInfluxTasks.md

 # Creation of Influx Tasks

-Transformation of raw data obtained from Charging Observer and Car Observer into structures used for evaluation is done through Influx Tasks.
+Transformation of raw data obtained from Charging Observer and Car Observer (see [Architecture](architecture.md)) into structures used for evaluation is done through Influx **Tasks**.
 These tasks run on specific schedules.
 They read data from input buckets and write transformed data to output buckets.
 For more information on the data schema for the different buckets, see [Data Schema for Influx DB Buckets](./influxDBDataSchema.md)